dedesite/illuminato/README.md

 What remains is the module file at the root of the folder which should have the same name as the module folder.

-Here is what looks like a typicall Illuminato module structure :
+Here is what looks like a typical Illuminato module structure :

 ```
 /illuminatocomments